the power of grout, subway tile edition

 if you think grout is just an add-on product for your tile then think again. while we like to point out that your tile installation is only as good as your tile installer, the color of grout you choose to pair with your tile selection can make (or break) a project.

-to showcase the impact of grout color, we have taken the ubiquitous white subway tile (in 3×6) and paired it with our eight different grout colors to show how dramatically a tile can change depending on the grout selection.
+to showcase the impact of grout color, we have taken the ubiquitous white subway tile (in 3×6) and paired it with eight different grout colors to show how dramatically a tile can change depending on the grout selection.

-our options for neutral grout include earthy browns and greys that pair with literally everything. these are the middle ground for our grouts, and can really pull dark or light, depending on what they are paired with.
+options for neutral grout include earthy browns and greys that pair with literally everything. these are the middle ground for grouts, and can really pull dark or light, depending on what they are paired with.

 bamboo – a medium earthy brown, this color looks great with foundry flats brick tiles.